 - Dependent/Independent Verification Web Form

 Other documents may be requested as needed in order to process your financial aid application.
-To determine if you need to submit additional documents to the Office of Student Financial Aid, please log in to Owl Express, select the Financial Aid tab and then click on the View Requirements and Submit Documents link.
+To determine if you need to submit additional documents to the Office of Scholarships and Financial Aid, please log in to Owl Express, select the Financial Aid tab and then click on the View Requirements and Submit Documents link.
 In addition, the Office of Scholarships and Financial Aid will send you email notifications.
 Check your KSU e-mail account often, and make sure you submit documents as quickly as possible.

 Requesting a re-evaluation of your aid eligibility